+Continuing Health Care (CHC) NHS Continuing Health Care (CHC) is free care outside of hospital that is arranged and funded by the NHS to support living with complex medical conditions and ongoing healthcare needs which can be delivered in the patient's home, at their care home or in non-acute hospitals.
 CHC is free, unlike support from social services for which a fee may be charged, depending on your income and savings.
 CHC is different from NHS Funded Nursing Care, which some people with less complex needs living in care homes receive.
 If you require CHC needs personal data concerning your GP medical record will be shared with the care home or in non-acute hospitals looking after you.
-Your electronic GP record is the source of information GDPR Article 6(1) (e) - processing is necessary for the performance of a task carried out in the public interest.
+Your electronic GP record is the source of information that is shared.
+The processing of personal data is permitted under the following UK GDPR "condition": GDPR Article 6(1) (e) - processing is necessary for the performance of a task carried out in the public interest.
 The processing of special categories of personal data is permitted under the following UK GDPR "condition", and DPA "provisions": GDPR Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services.
 DPA Section 10 (1) (c) - processing is necessary for health and social care purposes.
-In accordance with DPA Schedule 1, Part 1, (2) health or social care purposes means the purposes of preventive or occupational medicine; medical diagnosis; the provision of that is shared. c.
-Statutory Disclosures of health care or treatment; the provision of social care, or the management of health care systems or services or social care systems or services. of Information Recipients or categories of recipients of the personal or special categories of personal data Purpose of the processing Lawful basis UK General Data Protection Regulation (UK GDPR) - Article 6 - - Article 9 - Data Protection Act (DPA) 2018 - Section 10 - - Schedule 1- Safeguarding Concerns - to prevent an Some members of public are recognised as needing safeguarding protection, for example children and The processing of personal data is permitted under the following UK GDPR "condition":
+In accordance with DPA Schedule 1, Part 1, (2) health or social care purposes means the purposes of preventive or occupational medicine; medical diagnosis; the provision of health care or treatment; the provision of social care, or the management of health care systems or services or social care systems or services. c.
+Statutory Disclosures of of Information Recipients or categories of recipients of the personal or special categories of personal data Purpose of the processing Lawful basis UK General Data Protection Regulation (UK GDPR) - Article 6 - - Article 9 - Data Protection Act (DPA) 2018 - Section 10 - - Schedule 1- Safeguarding Concerns - to prevent an Some members of public are recognised as needing safeguarding protection, for example children and vulnerable adults.
+If an individual is identified as being at The processing of personal data is permitted under the following UK GDPR "condition":